 - Sitz bath: This hot bath can help relax the pelvic muscles, reduce swelling, and promote healing.

 - Stinging nettle: The root has bioactive phytochemicals that have been known to shrink prostate tissue.
-It is also a natural diuretic, thus helping eliminate inflammatory waste through urination.
+It is also a natural diuretic, helping to eliminate inflammatory waste through urination.

 - Corn silk: This acts as a natural diuretic and relaxes urinary muscles.